ailinkhoo/CloudDevOps/notes/2_python.md

 ```
 1. blue will populate the variable colour, it will hit `continue` and go back to the body of `for` loop.
 2. green will populate the variable colour, it will go the `print(colour)` statement and go back to the body of `for` loop.
-3. red will populate the variable colour, `break` statement will be executed and it will break out of `for` loop.
+3. red will populate the variable colour, `break` statement will be executed and it will break out of `for` loop without going to the `print` statement.

 `Dictionary` is an unordered collection of data values, used to store data values like a map, which unlike other Data Types that hold only single value as an element, Dictionary holds key : value pair. `items()` method is used to return the list with all dictionary keys with values.